pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.checklist.md

 - ❌ NOT "Verify the button clicks correctly"
 - ❌ NOT "Test error handling works"
 - ❌ NOT "Confirm the API returns 200"
-- ❌ NOT checking if code/implementation matches the spec
+- ❌ NOT "Checking if code/implementation matches the spec"

 **FOR requirements quality validation**: